rapid7/metasploit-framework/Metasploit-Data-Service-Enhancements-(Goliath).md

 * Port of the current data models to be used over HTTP / HTTPS
 * Creation of a web service that serves the metasploit data model
 * Creation of a new command in metasploit to remote (web based) data services
-* Creation of a V1 JSON/HTTP API document
+* Creation of a Metasploit Data Service API V1 document

 **_Stage 2_**
 * Enhance the current data model
-* Creation of a V2 JSON/HTTP API document
-  Potential Changes include (feel free to submit ideas):
+* Creation of a Metasploit Data Service API V2 document Potential Changes include (feel free to submit ideas):
   * Creation of a generic data type (for when you can't figure out which data type data belongs)